PS5 Price Hike, Meta Layoffs: End of Cheap Gaming?

 Will Microsoft and Nintendo also raise prices?

-Analysts like Piers Harding-Rolls from Ampere Analysis believe it is highly likely due to mounting component cost pressures.
+Analysts like Piers Harding-Rolls believe it is highly likely due to mounting costs for components such as RAM and display panels.

 Is Meta actually reducing staff in its VR division?